Are you struggling to bring in a steady stream of high-converting organic traffic?

 Surely that's more valuable than why PPC experts trust and blah blah blah.
 Apparently, it's 42.86% more valuable :)

-A/B test your PPC ads.
+A/B test your PPC ads and meta descriptions.
 You've got nothing to lose by running tests, and you're not going to get anywhere near as much insight reading other people's best practices and trying to apply them.
 The only person who can find out what works best for your business is you — with experimentation.
 Here's how to do it.

-SEO Copywriting Technique #4: NEVER overlook the importance of the first sentence
+SEO Copywriting Technique #7: NEVER Overlook the Importance of the First Sentence

 Listen to Joseph Sugarman.
 He's one of the best copywriters of all time, and here's what he says: